+The Selling ADS Holders

+The Trust

+The ADSs

-The Offering The Offering 25,500,000 ADSs, each representing five CPOs.
-Of the 25,500,000 ADSs being offered, 21,208,034 ADSs are being sold by the selling ADS holders identified herein in the form of ADSs and CPOs and 4,291,966 ADSs are being sold on our behalf by a Mexican trust controlled by us in the form of ADSs and CPOs.
-Of the 25,500,000 ADSs being offered, ADSs are being offered in the United States and in other countries outside of Mexico and the equivalent of ADSs are being offered in Mexico are being offered by means of a separate prospectus and upon similar terms as this offering.
+25,500,000 ADSs, each representing five CPOs.
+Of the 25,500,000 ADSs being offered, 22,414,987 ADSs are being sold by the selling ADS holders identified herein in the form of ADSs and CPOs and 3,085,013 ADSs are being sold on our behalf by a Mexican trust controlled by us in the form of CPOs.
+Of the 25,500,000 ADSs being offered, 20,282,609 ADSs are being offered in the United States and in other countries outside of Mexico and the equivalent of 5,217,391 ADSs are being offered in a concurrent offering in Mexico in the form of the underlying CPOs.
+The CPOs offered in Mexico are being offered by means of a separate prospectus and upon similar terms as this offering.
 This offering and the Mexican offering are sometimes referred to herein as the combined offerings.

-The Selling ADS Holders Citibank, N.A., ING Bank, N.V., Deutsche Bank AG London, Credit Suisse First Boston International, ABN AMRO Special Corporate Services B.V., Société Générale and JPMorgan Chase Bank (through its affiliate, J.P.
+Citibank, N.A., ING Bank, N.V., Deutsche Bank AG London, Credit Suisse First Boston International, ABN AMRO Special Corporate Services B.V., Société Générale and JPMorgan Chase Bank (through its affiliate, J.P.
 Morgan GT Corporation).
 These banks acquired the ADSs being sold by them hereunder pursuant to forward transactions we entered into with them, and as stock dividends subsequently received by them in respect of the ADSs underlying the forward contracts.
 These banks are sometimes referred to herein as the selling ADS holders.

-The Trust A Mexican trust created to sell ADSs on our behalf in this offering and CPOs on our behalf in the Mexican offering.
-The ADSs and CPOs being sold on our behalf by the trust were transferred to the trust in the form of CPOs in connection with the unwinding of several forward transactions we entered into with several banks.
-The trust will use the proceeds it receives in the combined offerings to pay to such banks the forward purchase price in respect of the ADSs and CPOs sold by the trust in the combined offerings, with any proceeds in excess of such forward purchase price to be distributed by the trust to us.
+A Mexican trust created to sell CPOs on our behalf in the Mexican offering.
+The CPOs being sold on our behalf by the trust were transferred to the trust in connection with the unwinding of several forward transactions we entered into with several banks.
+The trust will use the proceeds it receives in the Mexican offering to pay to such banks the forward purchase price in respect of the CPOs sold by the trust in the Mexican offering, with any proceeds in excess of such forward purchase price to be distributed by the trust to us.
 See "Use of Proceeds."
 This Mexican trust is sometimes referred to herein as the trust.

-The ADSs Each ADS represents five CPOs.
+Each ADS represents five CPOs.
 Each CPO represents two shares of our series A common stock, with no par value, or A shares, and one share of our series B common stock, with no par value, or B shares.
 The ADSs are evidenced by ADRs.
 The ADSs have been issued pursuant to a second amended and restated deposit agreement dated as of August 10, 1999, between us, Citibank, N.A., as depositary, and all holders and beneficial owners from time to time of ADSs evidenced by ADRs issued thereunder.

-Use of Proceeds The selling ADS holders will receive the proceeds of sales of the ADSs and CPOs being sold by them in the combined offerings, and the selling ADS holders have agreed to apply such proceeds against the final forward purchase price we are obligated to pay under forward contracts we entered into with them.
-As of September 30, 2003, the aggregate amount payable by us under these forward contracts was approximately \$452.6 million.
+The selling ADS holders will receive the proceeds of sales of the ADSs and CPOs being sold by them in the combined offerings, and the selling ADS holders have agreed to apply such proceeds against the final forward purchase price we are obligated to pay under forward contracts we entered into with them.
+We expect that the aggregate amount payable by us under these forward contracts at settlement will be approximately \$452.6 million.
 The selling ADS holders have also agreed to remit to us any proceeds they receive from the combined offerings in excess of the amount necessary to satisfy our obligations under these forward contracts.